01 of 07

 Conclude With a Satisfying Delivery

-A sterling delivery service is as important to your business as any other aspect.
+Stellar delivery service is as important to your business as any other aspect.
 Remember that this is the last contact point that the customer will have with your business.
-As such your delivery staff should act as your ambassadors.
+As such, your delivery staff should act as your ambassadors.

 - Require your delivery staff to be presentable and polite.